Bambleshwari Temple: Legend

 Dongar means mountains in Chhattisgarhi language and Marathi Language while Garh means fort.
 The legend goes that around 2200 years ago, Raja Veersen, a local king, was childless and upon the suggestions of his royal priests performed puja to the gods.
 Within a year, the queen gave birth to a son whom they named Madansen.
 Raja Veersen considered this a blessing of Lord Shiva and Parvati and constructed a temple here..In the temple of Dongargarh, king Vikramaditya went to commit suicide but Devi Bamleshwari appeared and stopped him from doing it.

 For reaching the top, there are total 1000 steps that lead to the temple.

 Ropeway accident

-On 29 February 2016 in a ropeway mishap, a woman was killed and three others were injured.
-On 18 February 2021, a labourer died in a similar accident. but both the accident happened in old ropeway.
+On 29 February 2016, a woman was killed and three others were injured in a ropeway mishap.
+On 18 February 2021, a labourer died in a similar accident. both these accidents happened in old ropeway.